artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 However, there may be occasions where it is more efficient to import directly from the command-line.
 For example, XML files can only be imported one at a time via the user interface, but the command-line task supports bulk XML import.
-Also, the user interface only supports the import of the basic :term:`authority record` CSV - though additional CSVs for relationships and alternate forms of name can be imported via the command-line to further supplement your data.
-As a final example, the Digital object load task (described :ref:`below <digital-object-load-task>`) is only available via the command-line.
+Also the Digital object load task (described :ref:`below
+<digital-object-load-task>`) is only available via the command-line.

 The following will outline the options available for command-line imports and exports in AtoM.